-The overall aims of this module are to provide learners with (a) an understanding of data management and analysis, and (b) the practical skills to apply software techniques and methods in support of analysis and resolution of financial accounting and management accounting issues on a multi-disciplinary basis.
+The overall aims of this module are to provide learners with (a) an understanding of data management and analysis, and (b) the practical skills to apply software techniques and methods in support of analysis and resolution of financial accounting and management accounting issues on a multi-disciplinary basis..

-Information technologies and statistical techniques for financial data management 25% Accounting and payroll software applications 25% Multi-disciplinary case-based scenarios 50% 100%
+Proposed Information technologies and statistical techniques for financial data management 25% Accounting and payroll software applications 25% Application of information technologies and software applications to a multi-disciplinary case-based scenario 50% 100%

-- 1. Describe the evolving technological environments in which accounting professionals work. - 2.
-Explain the nature and significance of emerging technologies that are relevant to the work of accounting professionals. - 3.
-Apply basic principles of data management, analysis, and visualisation to the work of an accounting professional. - 4.
+- 1. Use the common features and functions of accounting and payroll software applications. - 2.
+Describe the evolving technological environment in which accountancy professionals work. - 3.
+Explain data management, data analytics, and data visualisation. - 4.
 Apply basic statistical techniques to structured data sets. - 5.
-Demonstrate the main features and functions of an accounting software application and a payroll software application. - 6.
-Apply knowledge and understanding of the technological environment, data management, and MS Excel to a multi-disciplinary case-based scenario.
+Describe emerging technologies that are relevant to the work of an accountancy professional. - 6.
+Apply accounting domain knowledge and understanding of software applications to a multidisciplinary case-based scenario.